-If you want to stop taking Suboxone, experts encourage you to talk to your doctor first.
-Discuss why you want to quit the drug and create a tapering plan to help you stop safely, without increasing your risk of relapsing to drug abuse.
+If you or a loved one want to stop taking Suboxone, experts encourage you to talk to your doctor first.
+Together, you can discuss why you want to quit the drug and create a tapering plan to help you stop safely, without increasing your risk of relapsing to drug abuse.

 Suboxone is a combination of the drugs buprenorphine and naloxone.
 Withdrawal from this medication is described by the U.S. Food and Drug Administration (FDA) as mild when compared to withdrawal from other drugs like heroin.